[Moderate revision–posted 3/13/25 (replaces 12/1/22 edition)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to set forth the policies and procedures for procuring the services of independent contractors to provide services for the university.

-REVIEW: This OP will be reviewed in November of even-numbered years by the Chief Procurement Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer and the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed every two years after publication by the Assistant Vice President and Chief Procurement Officer with substantive revisions forwarded to the Senior Vice President for Administration & Finance and Chief Financial Officer and the Provost and Senior Vice President.

 POLICY/PROCEDURE